Ashton-Sidhu/FindReplaceScript/README.md

   - Can either use = or : when describing what word you want to replace
   - Each word replacement pair must be separated by a ,
   - No spaces between comma and the next word replacement pair (BUG for now)

+ ## Known Issues

+ - No header support
+ - Space between comma and the next word in the word replacement text file removes spaces in the document.